techknowlogick/xgo/README.md

 ### User scripts

-To give the user more power, two hook scripts will get source during the build if avalable.
-The first on is `.xgo/setup.sh` which gets sourced after everything got set up.
-The second is `.xgo/build.sh` which gets sourced for each target.
+To give the user more power, xgo provides two hook scripts which will be sourced during the build if they are available.
+The first one is `.xgo/setup.sh` which will be sourced after everything is set up.
+The second is `.xgo/build.sh` which will be sourced for each target.

+All environment variables set up by xgo are avalable in the scripts.

+Within `.xgo/build.sh` there are several target specific environment variables:

-All environment variables set up by xgo are avalable in the scripts. `XGOOS` and `XGOARCH` are expanded the the actual value defined by the [build targets](#limit-build-targets).
+* `XGOOS` and `XGOARCH` are expanded to the actual value defined by the [build targets](#limit-build-targets).
-Forthermore following environment variables are set to a target sepecific value:

-- `CC`: C cross compiler to use for the build
+* `CC`: C cross compiler to use for the build
-- `HOST`: Target platform to build
+* `HOST`: Target platform to build
-- `PREFIX`: File-system path where to install the built binaries.
+* `PREFIX`: File-system path where to install the built binaries.

 For further reference, see [build.sh](docker/base/build.sh)